 Miss Beecher’s Housekeeper and Health keeper Published in 1873, this work provided 500 healthy and economical recipes and Catharine’s advice on achieving health and happiness.

-In her later years, Catharine lived with her half-brother, the Rev. Thomas Beecher in Elmira, N.Y.
+In her later years, Catharine lived with her half-brother, the Rev. Thomas Kinnicut Beecher, pastor of the Park Church in Elmira, N.Y.
 Thomas made numerous forays into Tioga County, including Mansfield.
 There is no evidence that Catharine ever came here, though.
-In one notable correspondence, Simon B. Elliott solicited the Rev. Beecher’s advice on boarding students at the second seminary building before it opened in 1859.
+In one notable correspondence, Simon B. Elliott solicited the Rev. Thomas Kinnicut Beecher’s advice on boarding students at the second seminary building before it opened in 1859.

 It was not destined to be a quiet retirement for the elderly Catharine, however.
-According to stories published in the old Wellsboro Agitator, the Rev. Beecher, pastor of the Plymouth church in Elmira, apparently had some sort of relationship in the 1860s with a Mrs. Tilton, one of the members of the church.
-Mr. Tilton apparently wrote for a publication called the Independent and used it to attack Rev. Beecher.
+According to stories published in the old Wellsboro Agitator, the Rev. Henry Ward Beecher (Catherine’s full brother), pastor of the Plymouth church in Brooklyn, NY, apparently had some sort of relationship in the 1860s with a Mrs. Tilton, one of the members of the church.
+Mr. Tilton apparently wrote for a publication called the Independent and used it to attack Rev. Henry Ward Beecher.
 The Agitator opined that the whole situation could have been resolved with an apology and acceptance of that apology.
 All the while, though, the newspaper frequently talked about the “Beecher-Tilden Scandal.”
 Some sort of legal action was initiated in Brooklyn, N.Y.
-Apparently Rev. Beecher’s name was cleared by 1875 and he received a healthy raise while Tilton and his wife were left impoverished.
-However, during the intervening years, Catharine was left to defend her half-brother’s honor.
+Apparently Rev. Henry Ward Beecher’s name was cleared by 1875 and he received a healthy raise while Tilton and his wife were left impoverished.
+However, during the intervening years, Catharine was left to defend her brother’s honor.

 Catharine Beecher passed away in Elmira on May 12, 1878.
 While her views may not be consistent with the modern feminist ideal and were often paradoxical, there is no arguing that she made many contributions to the fields of education and domestic economy.
 It is fitting, then, that the trustees decided in 1966 to name the home economics training building in her honor.